Fatigue from Cancer Therapy

 - Plan a short period of light activity each day, such as a walk or a stroll.
 Being inactive may actually increase fatigue.

-- Eat a balanced diet.
+- Eat a diet with foods that will give you a balance of calories, protein, carbohydrate, fat, vitamins, and minerals.
 Drink at least eight glasses of fluids daily, unless your doctor has restricted the amount of fluids you can drink due to another medical condition.
-Avoid foods and beverages that contain caffeine, especially in the evening.
+Avoid foods and beverages that contain caffeine, nicotine, and alcohol, which contribute to fatigue.

 - Other suggestions: ______________________________________________________